kirblol/IMoE/README.md

 #### Experts (TCN + Linear Attention):
 1. First, the inputs are run through the respective experts.
 2. Then, the summarizer consolidates everything the experts say, explained later.
 3. During cross-talk, the experts can interrupt each other.
-Here's how it works:
+Here's how it works/is trained, because I think this doesn't fit under training.
+The actual cross-talking is inference only:
 - Any two experts are put in a GAN training regimen, but both of them are generators.
 - The first one starts talking, then the second one tries to interrupt fluently.
 - The discriminator sees if it can tell if it was interrupted or not.
 It's fed both the uninterrupted first expert's response and the interrupted response, but separately.